KCCC employs five full-time and two part-time staff members.

 Contact Emily on - firstname.lastname@example.org

-Catherine is mother to Cora and enjoys spending time with her family, fitness and music.
+Catherine enjoys spending time with her family, fitness and music.

 Contact Catherine on - email@example.com

-Jane Beatty is Communications Officer with Kildare County Childcare Committee.
-She has extensive experience of information provision in the semi-state and not-for-profit sectors, including NCGE (an agency of the Department of Education and Science), Barnardos, OPEN and Northside Partnership.
-Currently studying the Masters in Child, Family and Community Studies in TU Dublin, Jane also holds a BA(Hons) in History and English and a Higher Diploma in Library and Information Studies.
+Jane has worked with KCCC since 2016.
+She has extensive experience in the semi-state and not-for-profit sectors, including NCGE (an agency of the Department of Education and Science), Barnardos, OPEN and Northside Partnership.
+Having completed the Masters in Child, Family and Community Studies in TU Dublin most recently, Jane also holds a BA(Hons) in History and English, a Higher Diploma in Library and Information Studies and a diploma in Horticulture.
 Jane's experience includes Information management, editing publications and writing/editing online content.
-Jane is interested in making information more accessible and understandable.
+Jane is interested in children's rights, and in working with families and with childcare professionals to ensure the best early care and education for children.

 Jane enjoys gardening, being outdoors with her family and travel.